Evaguy/141_ScriptBackupSQL/README.md

 # 141_ScriptBackupSQL
 Source code of a project in school/EPSIC for the ICT branch 141.

-The script itself is mostly based using this [Quora article](https://www.quora.com/How-can-you-backup-MySQL-and-PostgreSQL-databases-from-Windows-Server-2012R2-using-PowerShell-scripts).
-Also this is the first time I've ever used PowerShell lol :-).

 Comments, in this script, are in French...
 Maybe, I'll change them to English who knows...

 ## Objectives